Privacy policies are super boring but - according to our attorney - super important.

 Here are some fun facts about (inedible) cookies.

 We might occasionally place a little cookie on your computer.
-Cookies are used by our shopping cart robot - named ShopBot, if you were curious - to remember whether you've put any items into our shopping cart.
-Cookies are also used by our product and site searching robot - named Search3PO - to remember your search criteria.
+Cookies are used by our website robot - named RCD2, if you were curious - to remember whether you've saved any swatches into your request bag, favorited stuff, etc. Cookies are also used by our product and site searching robot - named Search3PO - to remember your search criteria.
 Without these cookies, he has the attention span of a caffeinated puppy.
 Our cookies are totally boring and contain just a random numeric code that relates to a secured and anonymous entry in our databaahhhhh man are you bored to death yet?

 The cookies are not edible.
 We already asked Wikipedia about that and were told no.